 FAQ for IDEA Fund

-· The company has an active lease for a Missouri-based office that corresponds with the Corporate Headquarters address.
+- The company has an active commercial lease for a Missouri-based office that corresponds with the Corporate Headquarters address.

-· The founders (including all co-founders) are Missouri residents.
+- The founders and co-founders are Missouri residents.

 MTC has three active programs within the IDEA Fund.
 Each program is intended to correlate to a different stage of the startup life cycle.
 It is suggested you reach out to MTC to discuss where you may best fit.

 - TechLaunch Program – This is MTC’s pre-seed funding program.
 There are many indicators of a company’s place on the startup life cycle spectrum, but this program was developed for companies that have raised less than $250k of outside capital and are currently raising between $500k to $1M.

 - Seed Capital Program – The Seed Capital Program was designed for companies who have spent substantial time in research and development or refining their product and identifying early ‘adopter customers’.
 The program targets companies that have raised approximately $500k to $2M of outside capital and are currently raising between $1M to $5M.
 Ideally, the seed capital provided by MTC will be leveraged to develop the company and product to the point venture capital groups will invest.

 - Venture Capital Program – The Venture Capital Program was designed to accelerate private venture capital investment in Missouri-based start-up companies and to increase the overall investment impact of third-party investments.
 The program targets companies that are currently raising between $5M to $20M, and have identified a potential lead investor.
 The capital provided by MTC will be leveraged to attract additional venture capital funds to participate in the round, and accelerate the growth of the company.